RoshdiRaed/RoshdiRaed/README.md

 - 📃 My name Roshdi Raed's ✌
-- 💪 I work as a Software developer and programmer for java, php and javasciprt
+- 💪 I work as a Software developer and programmer for java, php and javascript
 - 🔗 I work with several frameworks including react.js, vite.js, tailwindcss , Laravel and others 😎